WRManns/README-generator/README.md

     ## Description

      A Node.js template that generates a ReadME.md document based on the User's input.

     ## Installation

-    Run 'npm install' in the terminal.
+    Run 'npm install' in terminal.

     ## Usage

-    After installation, run 'node index.js' to start.
+    After installation, run 'node index.js' in terminal to begin.

     ## License
     This Project uses the unlicensed License